Cloud-Sable/InstantOpenVPN/README.md

-# AWS OpenVPN Setup in Go
+# OpenVPN AWS Setup

-## This is a work in progress and is currently incomplete.
-Use at your own risk!
+This project is a Go application that automates the setup of an OpenVPN server on an AWS EC2 instance.

-## Project Overview
+## Description

-This project is a Go application that automates the setup of an OpenVPN server on AWS EC2.
-It handles AWS credentials, launches an EC2 instance, sets up OpenVPN, and generates client configurations.
+The application performs the following steps:

-## Features
+1. Gets the user's public IP.

-- Checks for AWS credentials in environment variables or prompts the user for them.
+2. Writes user preferences to a configuration file.
-- Reads and writes user preferences, including AWS region, instance type, and username, to a configuration file (`userprefs.cfg`).
+3. Creates an SSH key pair.
-- Launches an EC2 instance with Amazon Linux 2 and sets up OpenVPN using user data scripts.
+4. Saves the private key to a file.
-- Generates and saves an SSH key pair for secure access to the EC2 instance.
+5. Creates a security group.
-- (Optional) Additional OpenVPN configuration and management tasks.
+6. Launches an EC2 instance with OpenVPN setup.
 ## Prerequisites

 - Go 1.16 or later